 - have it signed by the governor of the state where the fugitive is located (“asylum state”) in accordance with the procedures of the Uniform Criminal Extradition Act (UCEA), 2 and

 - list it with the United States National Crime Information Center (NCIC).3

-Once arrested, the alleged fugitive is entitled to a brief procedural hearing – called a writ of habeas corpus – in front of the judge of the state that did the arrest.
-This hearing is designed to ensure proper extradition procedures are being followed.
-The hearing is not designed to determine the guilt or innocence of the person accused of a crime.
+Recall that the purpose of the habeas corpus hearing is only to ensure that proper extradition procedures are being followed.
+The hearing is not designed to determine the guilt or innocence of the arrested person.8

 Every state is a little different.
 Therefore, defendants are advised to retain counsel in both the demanding and asylum states to fight extradition and ensure that their rights are being upheld.